yazz/VisualJS/README.md

 - Compojure, Ring, and Shoreleave for server side code
 - core.async for a client-side synchronous programming model

 The reason for the discontinued features is that they all require explicit calls to manipulate the DOM, which is oppisite to the way that Facebook React works.
-If you still wish to use the discontinued features then you can use an older version of the Coils framework.
+If you still wish to use the discontinued features then you can use an older version of the AppShare framework.